Iran Conflict

 From Mutual Marine Services Al Mushtaraka Ltd:

-06/03/2026 - Sitrep 6.
+26/03/2026 - Sitrep 26.

 "The current situation in the Middle East remains extremely tense, we provide this update obtained from various sources:

 Strait of Hormuz - Remains closed.
+Reports of passage being permitted for certain flagged ships.

 Any owners operating and trading within the Arabian Gulf would be advised to check with their H&M underwriters, and P&I Club, with regard to war risk cover.

-Port Situation:
+Port Situation

 Oman - all ports working.

-Qatar - ports are working.
+Qatar - all ports working.

 Iraq - all ports working.

-Bahrain, suspended operations.
+Bahrain - suspended operations.

 External Links